 The Nuphy Air75 V2 is the wireless mechanical keyboard that disappears into a Mac setup visually.
 Its low-profile design — 18.5mm total height without a wrist rest — sits closer to the desk surface than standard mechanical keyboards and produces a silhouette that reads as deliberately designed rather than bolted onto a Mac desk.
 Available in white and space gray colorways that match Apple hardware directly.

 Low-profile Nuphy switches travel 3.5mm versus the 4mm of standard switches — the difference is subtle but makes the keyboard feel faster and more laptop-like, which Mac users transitioning from Apple keyboards tend to prefer over the full-height mechanical experience.
-Bluetooth 5.0 with three-device pairing, approximately 8000mAh battery life without backlighting, and a Mac-specific layout that includes the correct modifier key labeling from the factory.
+Bluetooth 5.1 with four-device pairing, excellent battery life without backlighting, and a Mac-specific layout that includes the correct modifier key labeling from the factory.

-Pros: Low-profile design integrates visually with Mac setups, correct Mac layout from factory, white and space gray colorways match Apple hardware, excellent battery life, Bluetooth 5.0 three-device pairing.
-Cons: Low-profile switches have a smaller selection than standard MX switches, not hot-swappable on base model, slightly less community support than Keychron, software features less developed than Keychron’s ecosystem.
+Pros: Low-profile design integrates visually with Mac setups, correct Mac layout from factory, white and space gray colorways, excellent battery life, Bluetooth 5.1, four-device pairing, QMK/VIA support.
+Cons: Low-profile switches have a smaller selection than standard MX switches, not hot-swappable on base model, less community support than Keychron.

 3. Logitech MX Keys S — Best for Productivity-Focused Mac Users (~$110)